 The good news?

 There are indeed simpler ways when it comes to finishing basement walls and ceilings.
-And that’s finishing the basement without actually using drywall (sheet rock) and studs.
+And that’s finishing the basement without actually using drywall (or gypsum board or Sheetrock™) and studs.

 What, a basement remodel without using studs?